How To Find Wood And Furniture Manufacturers In Vietnam // Ultimate Guide

 Flat-pack furniture in Vietnam

 Flat-pack furniture, made famous by Ikea, is shipped or sold unassembled, usually in a flat package.
 There are two types of flat-pack goods: Those for consumers and those for professionals.
-Those that are assembled by the end consumer, which is also known as Ready To assemble furniture.
+Those assembled by the end consumer are also known as ready-to-assemble furniture.
 This furniture usually comes with tools and instructions.
-Flat-pack furniture is popular as it saves the seller on shipping and storage costs, usually allowing them to sell it cheaper.
+Flat-pack furniture is popular because it saves the seller on shipping and storage costs, usually allowing them to sell it at a lower price.

-Bamboo is increasingly becoming more popular for making furniture and other wooden goods out of due partly because it is one of the most sustainable materials to work with.
+Bamboo is increasingly becoming popular for making furniture and other wooden goods, partly because it is one of the most sustainable materials to work with.
 Bamboo is grass, not a tree; it can grow back when you cut it down.
 Bamboo can be made into boards, but it behaves differently from most woods; thus, you often need to find a factory working with bamboo.
-It is most commonly used to make handicrafts as well as flooring.
+It is most commonly used to make handicrafts and flooring.

 What Types Of Wood Are Used By Vietnamese Furniture Manufacturers?

 Tropical Hardwoods are the most common woods used in Vietnam.
 These woods are suitable for mid-range furniture as they have a dense core that handles heat and moisture well.
-Vietnam’s hot and humid climate and the wood naturally evolved to handle these conditions.
+Vietnam’s hot and humid climate has naturally evolved to suit the wood.

 • Acacia: Known for its durability and attractive grain, acacia is widely used for outdoor furniture due to its resistance to weather and rot.